revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 </details>

 ---
-7. Can @Controller annotation be used for both Spring MVC and RESTful applications?
+7.Can @Controller annotation be used for both Spring MVC and RESTful applications?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)